 As manufactures look to improve assembly and manufacturing practices, the manual fastening methods of applying torque are advancing more and more toward automated torque tools.
 Automated screwdrivers provide manufactures with a rapid, reliable and precise method of fastening screws.
 Precise torque measurement and control can be challenging when using manual electric and pneumatic torque screwdrivers, but the new technology with automated screwdrivers has led to tighter process control and higher quality standards, while keeping costs down.

-Selecting the proper automated torque screwdriver requires a comprehensive analysis of production requirements by the manufacture.
-Enhancing efficiency and productivity are a key element of developing a value-added assembly strategy.
+Selecting the proper automated torque screwdriver requires a comprehensive analysis of production requirements by the manufacturer.
+Enhancing efficiency and productivity are key elements for developing a value-added assembly strategy.
 Other items that need to be considered when reviewing automation equipment are:

-5. The ergonomic benefit eliminates the tedious and repetitious manual process performed by operators.
+- The ergonomic benefit eliminates the tedious and repetitious manual process performed by operators

-6. Maintenance and repair are easy and low cost.
+- Maintenance and repair are easy and low cost

 Designed for robotic and automated applications, the BFA-Series and NFA-Series electric screwdrivers feature a high performance brushless motor design that provides durability and reduces the standard maintenance costs associated with electric screwdrivers.
 The durable robotic screwdrivers deliver reliability and precision torque control.
 These automated screwdrivers ensure accuracy in fastening with a precision automatic shut-off clutch once the preset torque is achieved.
 The screwdrivers are ESD certified, ensuring less than 1 Ohm at the bit tip.
 ESD management in power tools ensures product quality, cost savings and a reduction in overall ESD failures.
 Manufacturing engineers involved with microelectronic products are aware of the importance of controlling Electrostatic Discharge (ESD) failures.

-The HD-Series delivers a cost and quality benefit through useful features such as digital adjustable torque setting, variable torque and speed control, multiple I/O options for integration with PLC and other line control techniques.
+These torque control systems deliver cost savings and quality benefits through useful features such as digital adjustable torque setting, variable torque and speed control, multiple I/O options for integration with PLC and other line control techniques.
 A Windows based software package that can customize each fastening applications is included with the product.
-The value-added torque control system features built-in error proofing data and screw counter.
+The torque control system features built-in error proofing data and screw counter.
 Multiple fastening strategies can be implemented for sensitive or of difficult assembly joints.
-The HD-Series is less than half the cost of conventional DC control tools with state of the art technology at a fraction of the price.
+These automation tools increase productivity as one tool can be programmed to do the job of multiple conventional tools, saving time, maintenance cost, space and training.

 Automated screwdrivers are ideal for automotive, aerospace, packaging, electronics, appliances, biomedical, & medical fastening applications.
 If you need to automatically install screws, then automate your fastening process.
 Minimize design and manufacturing costs with an automated screwdriver to enable your product to be offered at an competitive market price.